Palarivattom Flyover scam

+The Palarivattom Flyover was a poorly built infrastructure project at the Pipeline Junction in the National Highway 66 Bypass in Kochi, Kerala, India.
+It began construction in 2014 and was shut down in 2019.
+Five people were bought to trial regarding corruption and misuse of public funds in relation to the project.

 History

-Palarivattom flyover is a shoddily built infrastructure at the Pipeline Junction in the National Highway 66 Bypass in Kochi.
+Palarivattom flyover is a poorly built infrastructure project at the Pipeline Junction in the National Highway 66 Bypass in Kochi.
 The flyover was later shut down in May 2019, just three years after its commissioning, following the development of cracks on the structure.
-The cracks on pier caps of 1st, 2nd, 3rd, 7th, 10th and 12th pillars of the flyover were reported.
+The cracks on pier caps of the 1st, 2nd, 3rd, 7th, 10th and 12th pillars of the flyover were reported.
 Subsequently, the state government entrusted a specialist team from IIT Madras to study about the structural stability of the flyover.
-The state government also appointed E. Shreedharan, the Metro engineer to investigate the flyover.
-Both the committee's reported the weak stability of the flyover.
-The state of the flyover was so bad that renovation of the structure was insufficient and therefore it had to be demolished and then rebuild.
+The state government also appointed E. Sreedharan, the Metro engineer, to investigate the flyover.
+Both committees reported that the flyover had weak stability.
+The state of the flyover was so bad that renovation of the structure was insufficient and therefore it had to be demolished and then rebuilt.

 The Palarivattom flyover was built during the second Oommen Chandy ministry (2011–16).
-Indian Union Muslim League leader V K Ebrahim Kunju was the then PWD minister.
+Indian Union Muslim League leader V. K. Ebrahim Kunju was the then PWD minister.
 The 750-metre flyover was supposed to last over 100 years.
 The total construction cost of the flyover was Rs 47 crore.
-The cost will rise to Rs 79 crore, if the cost of land acquisition is included.
-Separate probes by the Vigilance and the IIT Madras teams found that the contractor had not used sufficient construction materials in the building of the flyover.
+The cost rises to Rs 79 crore if the cost of land acquisition is included.
+Separate probes by the Vigilance and the IIT Madras teams found that the contractor had not used sufficient construction materials in the construction of the flyover.
 Vigilance officials have hinted at a conspiracy behind the release of mobilisation advance to the contractor by the PWD department.
-According to the vigilance and anti-corruption bureau (VACB), the RBDCK officials released an advance amount of Rs 8.25 crore to the builder in violation of norms.
-It is alleged that the officials did this as per the recommendation of then PWD minister V K Ebrahim Kunju.
+According to the Vigilance and Anti-Corruption Bureau (VACB), the RBDCK officials released an advance amount of Rs 8.25 crore to the builder in violation of norms.
+It is alleged that the officials did this per Kunju's recommendation.

-The third and the fourth accused in the case, Benny Paul and TO Soorej respectively are charged for abusing their official positions as public servants and thereby providing advantage to Sumeet Goyal (accused number one) and incurring loss to the state government.
+The third and the fourth accused in the case, Benny Paul and TO Soorej respectively, are charged for abusing their official positions as public servants and thereby providing advantage to Sumeet Goyal (accused number one) and incurring loss to the state government.
 The remand report submitted by the investigation officer on August 30, 2019, also states that ‘there is every reason to believe that all the accused persons gained undue pecuniary advantage in the work of the flyover which is a sub standard one".

 The investigating team of Vigilance had also conducted a separate quality check on the construction of the flyover.
 Tests were conducted to analyse the strength of the concrete at the Kerala Highway Research Institute's laboratory.
 It verified that ‘out of the samples taken from six girders of the flyover, only samples of two girders met the required concrete strength.
 Samples taken from two pier caps and piers also failed to meet the expected concrete strength".